-Today’s healthcare environment involves increasing governmental monitoring of fraud, abuse, and waste of Medicaid and Medicare healthcare funds through investigations and payment recovery initiatives.
+Today’s healthcare environment involves increasing governmental monitoring of fraud, waste, and abuse of Medicare and Medicaid healthcare funds through investigations and payment recovery initiatives.

 The False Claims Act (31 United States Code Sections 3729-33) is a federal anti-fraud law that originated during the Civil War.
 Violations of this Act can include knowingly submitting a false claim to the government for payment (in our case, Medicare/Medicaid reimbursements); making or using a false record or statement to obtain payment for a false claim; conspiring to make a false claim or to get paid; or, making or using a false record to avoid payments to the U.S. Government.